-optional arguments: -h,help show this help message and exit target TARGET, -t TA ARGET Directory where the merged files will be stored.
-Typically either 'default' or 'local' -m {auto,dir.d,disable e},layer-method {auto,dir.d,disable} Set the layer type used by SOURCE.
+optional arguments: -h, --help show this help message and exit --target TARGET, -t TARGET Directory where the merged files will be stored.
+Typically either 'default' or 'local' -m {auto,dir.d,disable}, --layer-method {auto,dir.d,disable} Set the layer type used by SOURCE.
 Use 'dir.d' if you have directories like 'MyApp/default.d/##-layer-name', or use 'disable' to manage layers explicitly and avoid any accidental layer detection.
-By default, 'auto' mode will enable transparent switching between 'dir.d' and 'disable' (legacy) behavior. -q,quiet Make output a bit less noisy.
-This may change in the future -I PATTERN,include PATTERN Name or pattern of layers to include. -E PATTERN,exclude PATTERN Name or pattern of layers to exclude from the target. dry-run, -D Enable dry-run mode.
+By default, 'auto' mode will enable transparent switching between 'dir.d' and 'disable' (legacy) behavior.
+Make output a bit less noisy.
+This may change in the -q, --quiet future... -I PATTERN, --include PATTERN Name or pattern of layers to include. -E PATTERN, --exclude PATTERN Name or pattern of layers to exclude from the target. --enable-handler {jinja}

+Enable optional file handling support template-vars TEMPL ATE_VARS Set template variables as key=value or YAML/JSON, if filename prepend with @ dry-run, -D Enable dry-run mode.
 Instead of writing to TARGET, preview changes as a 'diff'.
-If TARGET doesn't exist, dry-run, -D Enable dry-run mode.
-Instead of writing to TARGET,

-'''

-then show the merged file.

---follow-symlink, -1 Follow symbolic links pointing to directories.

-Symlinks to files are always followed.

---banner BANNER, -b BANNER

-A banner or warning comment added to the top of the

-TARGET file.
-Used to discourage Splunk admins from

-editing an auto-generated file.

--K KEEP_EXISTING, --keep-existing KEEP_EXISTING

-Existing file(s) to preserve in the TARGET folder.

-This argument may be used multiple times.

---disable-marker

-Prevents the creation of or checking for the

-'.ksconf_controlled' marker file safety check.
-This

-file is typically used indicate that the destination

-folder is managed by ksconf.
-This option should be

-reserved for well-controlled batch processing

-scenarios.

---disable-cleanup

-Disable all file removal operations.
-Skip the cleanup

-phase that typically removes files in TARGET that no

-longer exist in SOURCE

-'''
+If TARGET doesn't exist, then show the merged file. follow-symlink, -l Follow symbolic links pointing to directories.
+Symlinks to files are always followed. banner BANNER, -b E BANNER A banner or warning comment added to the top of the TARGET file.
+Used to discourage Splunk admins from editing an auto-generated file. -K KEEP_EXISTING,k eep-existing KEEP_EXISTING Existing file(s) to preserve in the TARGET folder.
+This argument may be used multiple times. disable-marker Prevents the creation of or checking for the '.ksconf_controlled' marker file safety check.
+This file is typically used indicate that the destination folder is managed by ksconf.
+This option should be reserved for well-controlled batch processing scenarios. disable-cleanup Disable all file removal operations.
+Skip the cleanup phase that typically removes files in TARGET that no longer exist in SOURCE